lahiru9911/lahiru9911/README.md

 ## Hi there! 👋

-I'm Lahiru, a data analyst with a passion for turning data into actionable insights.
+I'm Lahiru Sadakelum, a data analyst with a passion for turning data into actionable insights.
 I specialize in Python, SQL, and Excel to analyze and visualize data, helping businesses make informed decisions.

 ### What I Do:
 - **Data Analysis:** Leveraging Python libraries such as Pandas, NumPy, and Matplotlib to clean, analyze, and visualize data.